Team-Woo/tokenleaks/README.md

 # tokenleaks
 If you got a notification your token was leaked, I uploaded it to reset it.
-Please take care to not post your token on fourms, in code or on discord.
+Please take care to not post your token on fourms, in code or on discord(or having open eval commands).
 Keep it secret, keep it safe.

-NzkwOTM3MDI0OTQxMTI5NzU5.X-H3gQ.izqy8jdVcg6aRocML9qNOQyErCQ
+NzUyNzYzMzY5NTg0NTkwODQ4.X1cXhA.W_RrldetFTHOOq9nmqNbBzC6_pM